BellaKingsly/QuizGameAndroid/README.md

-# Cyber Quiz Arena
+# Quiz Game App

-Cyber Quiz Arena is an Android quiz application built with Jetpack Compose.
+Quiz Game App is an Android quiz application built with Jetpack Compose.
-It is designed as a simple game-style learning app focused on **cyber security** and **software development** topics.
+It is designed as a simple game-style learning answering app focused on **cyber security** and **software development** topics.

 The app includes a timed quiz system, score tracking, and a coin reward mechanism to simulate game progression.